What is Hawaiian Islands Humpback?

-The Hawaiian Islands Humpback Whale National Marine Sanctuary focuses on the protection of humpback whales through education, research and entanglement response.
+The Hawaiian Islands Humpback Whale National Marine Sanctuary focuses on the protection of humpback whales through education, research, and entanglement response.

-Onsite they offer an educational facility for all ages and work to train tour companies and collaborate locally to reach the public on issues regarding keeping our ocean environment healthy, reducing waste and following federal and state protections for humpback whales.
+Onsite they offer an educational facility for all ages and work to train tour companies and collaborate locally to reach the public on issues regarding keeping our ocean environment healthy, reducing waste, and following federal and state protections for humpback whales.

-An important protection in Maui is the regulation that no one is to approach humpback whales within 100 yards.
-This means keep our distance to allow humpback whales to lead as natural a life as possible, not approaching with tour boats on whale watching trips, kayaks, snorkeling, diving, or swimming.
+Important protection in Maui is the regulation that no one is to approach humpback whales within 100 yards.
+This means keeping our distance to allow humpback whales to lead as natural a life as possible, not approaching with tour boats on whale watching trips, kayaks, snorkeling, diving, or swimming.

-Whether they are studying the whales environment or finding the source of an entangled whale, this information helps them create a course of action to better protect humpback whales and educate the public.
+Whether they are studying the whale’s environment or finding the source of an entangled whale, this information helps them create a course of action to better protect humpback whales and educate the public.

 With help from volunteers like us at Ultimate Whale Watch and Snorkel, the Hawaiian Islands Humpback Whale National Marine Sanctuary responds to whale entanglements with the hopes of freeing the entangled whales.
 Since 2003 they have freed 27 whales with help from the community!

-If you see an entangled whale, do not try to free it, people had been seriously injured or died due to engagement the animal without proper gear or training.
-Best option is to call the hotline 1-888-256-9840.
+If you see an entangled whale, do not try to free it, people had been seriously injured or died due to engaging the animal without proper gear or training.
+The best option is to call the hotline at +1-888-256-9840.

 How else can you help support humpback whales?
 Your whale watch or snorkel ticket with Ultimate funds our support vessel and first responders that assist with entanglement response as well as monetary donations to Hawaiian Islands Humpback Whale National Marine Sanctuary.